fictional-pancake/turbo-spork/tonyjournal.md

+###### 4/29/16
+We've finished simplifying win detection.
+It now looks through every UnitGroup and every node and if they both belong entirely to one player, that player wins.
+It turns out that just looking at UnitGroups doesn't work because the server only counts moving units as being UnitGroups.
+Chat is finished now.
+When I first wrote it a long message would just cause the chat panel to expand and cover the game panel, so we changed it to wrap the text instead.
+The next thing I'm working on is a delay after the start game button is pressed so the person who starts the game doesn't get an advantage.
+Some sort of countdown would be ideal.
+I tried just running some wait function in the client's startGame method, but awt had some error that I didn't understand.
+I added a start delay to GameConstants that is sent to the server with the gamestart command and the server waits that long before sending data back to the client.
+It caused a NullPointerException in the method that uses all the game data sent back from the server, so I assume it expected data when none had been sent yet.
+I haven't figured out how to fix this yet.
+After I finish that I want to work on spells, which should be weird and difficult to implement.

 ###### 4/22/16
 We implemented most of the things I talked about in the last journal entry.
 Nodes still don't have unique properties, but I don't really think that's a